BloodAxe/xView3-The-First-Place-Solution/README.md

 ## Training

 There are separate training scripts included for each model.
-They are indended for 2x3090 setup, but you may adjust them to your hardward:
+They are indented for 2x3090 setup, but you may adjust them to your hardware:
 * `XVIEW3_DIR=/path/to/dataset/root sh scripts/b4_unet_s2.sh`
 * `XVIEW3_DIR=/path/to/dataset/root sh scripts/b5_unet_s2.sh`
 * `XVIEW3_DIR=/path/to/dataset/root sh scripts/v2s_unet_s2_full.sh`